 About GOLDEN THREAD FIRE

-Golden Thread Fire is a new company formed by dedicated and experienced passive fire protection professionals, passionate in the desire to deliver fire compliance efficiently and effectively.
+Golden Thread Fire is a company formed in 2018 by dedicated and experienced passive fire protection professionals, passionate in the desire to deliver fire compliance efficiently and effectively.

 Our focus is to help clients, both big and small, deliver, collate and manage a Golden Thread of Information in relation to the life safety structural fire components installed in their buildings.

 Dame Judith Hackitt in her Independent Review of Building Regulations and Fire Safety ‘Building a Safer Future’ called for changes to the building management control process and related record keeping requirements, recommending a “golden thread of information” for every building.
 This paper trail of information, from initial design, through construction and to all subsequent changes throughout occupation and use, would benefit all occupiers and other stakeholders and would be essential to ensure that buildings were being adequately risk assessed, properly managed, and maintained and kept fire safe by those competent to do so.

 The Government has responded to the Hackitt Review with ‘Building a Safer Future, An Implementation Plan’.
 For the full report please follow this link »

 They have fully embraced Dame Judith’s recommendations and have stated the following in terms of communication, information, documentation and responsibility:

 2.19 “It is critical that duty holders create, update, transfer and maintain a ‘golden thread’ of information to support delivery of their responsibilities”

 2.21 “The Government .. will .. ensure that those responsible for risks fully understand them, own them and take measures to manage and mitigate them both in design and in occupation.
 They should also document and communicate these risks to all those with an interest”.